Ink Economics

 Closed cartridges can make ownership simpler and protect head warranty, but the tradeoff is higher consumable dependence.
 Open bottle systems can reduce ink cost, but they usually demand more operator judgment and more responsibility for chemistry, storage, and maintenance.

-For xTool's UV printer, final ink packaging and pricing were not publicly settled in crawlable official pages on May 4, 2026.
-For eufyMake E1, the public concern is clearer: proprietary cartridges, white/gloss consumption, and AI-credit economics.
+For xTool O1 Omni / xTool UV Printer, final ink packaging and pricing were not publicly settled in official public materials on May 14, 2026.
+For eufyMake E1, the public concern is clearer: proprietary cartridges, white/gloss consumption, AI-credit economics, cleaning waste, and print-head risk.

 Editorial next step